 - The system file checker utility start scan the system for missing corrupted system files if found any it will restore them with correct ones.

-Pro tip: If your computer is still slow after the SFC scan, run DISM restore health command DISM /Online /Cleanup-Image /RestoreHealth that help repair system image.
+Pro tip: If your computer is still slow after the SFC scan, run DISM restore health command DISM /Online /Cleanup-Image /RestoreHealth that help repair the system image.
 Once done restart your computer and check the windows 10 performance.

 Disable programs causing startup impact